 Legacy in Discord refers to the original version of the popular chat app.
 The first version of Discord, released in 2015, is known as Legacy.
 Newer, more feature-rich versions have since replaced this app version.

-Sometimes, you are using an old operating system or old hardware (PC) that doesn’t support the latest apps.
+Sometimes, you use an old operating system or hardware (PC) that doesn’t support the latest apps.
 In such a case, you must turn on the Discord Legacy mode.
 This mode will shift your Discord to the old classic format, allowing you to share your screen.

 - Disable Use Our Latest Technology To Capture Screen Option

 Discord uses the latest technology to make it easy for users to share what’s on their screens with others.
 It allows users to capture still images or record videos on their screens.
 This feature is very helpful when working together on projects, streaming video games, or fixing technical problems. to

 It also allows users to easily take screenshots of their favorite moments to share with friends or save for later.
 But this option is not for you if you use an old system.
 It requires more hardware resources to process the tasks.
 That is why it causes crashing issues when you share your screen.